Author Lawyer Mother

 Julie Calidonio is a part-time lawyer/writer and full-time mother of three.
-The Bittersweet Spot is her debut book.
+She has written three novels that she hopes will be published.
+She is represented by Latoya Smith at ArtHouse Literary Agency.
 Check out some of her featured writings and author info below.

-She's the daughter of a kick ass father and an inspiring mother, wife to a loving and supportive husband, legal aid attorney, and mother to three children, including a type 1 diabetic son.
+She's the daughter of a kick ass father and an inspiring mother, wife to a loving and supportive husband, legal aid attorney, and mother to three children, including a son living with type 1 diabetes.

-She had always wanted to write, and during the pandemic she drafted her first novel The Bittersweet Spot.
-The book is a fictionalized adaptation loosely based on her experiences, but amplified with a touch of the absurd.
-(She really does have tiny ankles like her protagonist Cali, but most everything else is fiction.)
-She recently had several articles published in Scary Mommy, which highlight her comedic yet poignant writing style.
+She had always wanted to write, and during the pandemic she drafted her first novel, and recently completed her third.
+She had several articles published in Scary Mommy, which highlight her comedic yet poignant writing style.

 As an advocate for the JDRF, she also hopes to bring awareness to the rising costs of insulin and other diabetic supplies. #insulinforall

-Her second novel TOO MUCH IS NEVER ENOUGH is complete as a sequel or as a stand alone novel, and follows Cali as she continues her quest for self-actualization.
+Her second novel TOO MUCH IS NEVER ENOUGH is complete as a sequel or as a stand alone novel, and follows Cali as she continues her quest for self-actualization and takes her relationship with her pediatrician to the next level.

 “Cheers to those that wish us well, and to those that don't may they go to Hell.”